Abstract Base Classes

 You must have the

-permission to do this.New in version 1.1.
+manage_channelspermission to do this.Added in version 1.1.

 - Parameters: